 The primary goal of our Infant/Toddler Program is to provide each child with the best of care in a clean and nurturing environment.
-Our staff works to encourage each child in every stage of his or her social and emotional growth as well as to support and strengthen language and cognitive development.
+Our nurturing Educators work to encourage each child in every stage of his or her social and emotional growth as well as to support and strengthen language and cognitive development.
 The daily routine is set up to provide stimulating experiences for children to learn and explore their environment through their own curiosity.
-Our Infant/Toddler Program is available from 7:30am-6pm, Monday-Friday.

-Infants and toddlers are given individualized care.
+Each child is given individualized care.
 In the Infant classroom, the children follow their own schedules until they begin their preparation for the Toddler classroom.
-Once they transition into the Toddler rooms, they begin a more scheduled routine.
 All programming is developmentally appropriate.
 The children are stimulated through music, songs, language and interaction.
-They are provided with a variety of safe toys in order to stimulate growth and provide learning opportunities.
-The teachers provide nurturing, sensory experiences and physical contact through holding, rocking, talking and singing.
-The teachers follow an emergent curriculum and design the projects and themes on the children’s interests and ideas.
+A variety of safe toys are offered and utilized in order to stimulate growth and provide multiple learning opportunities.
+The Educators provide nurturing, sensory experiences and physical contact through holding, rocking, talking, and singing.
+We follow an emergent curriculum which is based on the children’s interests and ideas.

 New Baby On The Way?